 - Redirect URLs (you can do this later with a plugin)

 Once you’ve selected all the options you want, select Start Migration.
-The demo migration will only move 10 pages of content and any related content, including images.
+The demo migration will only move 10 pages of content and any related media items (images, PDFs, etc.).
 You can see how the migration worked, then run the complete migration if you’re happy with the results.

 Step #2 – Perform Full Migration